matthias-reis/aithir.de/_content/storylines/the-guillorys.md

 ---
-name: The Guillorys
+title: The Guillorys
-slug: the-guillorys
 description:
   We are guests at an extraordinary family of mice in theire residence in New Orleans, the Guillorys.
 What's so special about them, you ask?
 Well, some of them have super powers.
 color: '#79857A'
-image: the-guillorys
 language: de
-languageRelated: the-guillorys/de
+ref: the-guillorys/de
 unfinished: true
 type: Children's Story
-start: 2023-03-27
+startDate: 2023-03-27
-end: 2023-08-01
+date: 2023-08-04
 related:
-  - kamina-2
+  - storylines/kamina-2
-  - asimov
+  - storylines/asimov
 tags:
   - Mice
   - Super Hero